TechWatching/techwatching.dev/input/posts/http-clients-oauth2.md

 ---

 I have written several [blog posts](https://www.techwatching.dev/posts/http-clients) about HTTP clients in the past.
 I am a big fan of using HTTP text files versioned in a git repository alongside API code and executed by an IDE tooling.
 However, there was one use case where a GUI tool like Postman or a swagger page was more convenient: retrieving OAuth 2.0 users' tokens.
-Thanks to the latest [OAuth 2.0 feature](https://www.jetbrains.com/help/idea/oauth-2-0-authorization.html) in JetBrains' IDE built-in HTTP client, this is not longer an issue.
+Thanks to the latest [OAuth 2.0 feature](https://www.jetbrains.com/help/idea/oauth-2-0-authorization.html) in JetBrains' IDE built-in HTTP client, this is no longer an issue.

 ## Context